smherda/Python-Code/README.md

-# Python-Example-Code
+# Python-Code

-This folder contains example code used for projects that I have worked on and were built using Python.
+This folder contains code that I wrote using Python.
 Some scripts might need others that are not present due to discretionary reasons.

 ## Installation